About » School Policies and Procedures

 Absent Students - Requesting Assignments

-Remember, your child will be able to make up any missing work from an absence.
-Please do not request homework if you are not able to come and pick it up.
+Homework requests must be made by 10:00AM and will be available after school.
+Requested homework must be picked up from the office by 4:30PM.
+Your child will be able to make up missing work from an absence.
+Please do not request homework if you are not able to come to pick it up.

 Birthday Celebrations